BiancaDavey/AQI-GUI/README.md

 # AQI-GUI

-AQI-GUI is a program providing a Graphical User Interface for users to input values which will be used to calculate and return AQI readings.
+AQI-GUI is a program providing a Graphical User Interface for users to input values representing ozone, sulfur-dioxide and particle readings, which are used to calculate and return AQI readings.

 ## Features

 * Unlimited AQI readings are able to be calculated and returned by the program
 * Simple GUI
 * Rapid return of AQI result
-* Error handling with user-friendly guidance prompts to verify input
+* Error handling to verify user input as positive integers only

 ## Installation